pkminor/NewsPortal/README.md

 Author [Patrick Maina](https://github.com/pkminor)

 ## Brief description
-NewsPortal is an Organizational news dissemination application.
+NewsPortal is an Organisational news dissemination application.
 Users can post news to the general staff or to staff in a specific department.

 ## User Requirements

 ## How it works